Chips are one of the most delicious snacks available. It’s ideal for any occasion, and even if you’re not hungry, you can eat chips indefinitely.

 - During WW2, chips were considered unnecessary food and they were not made for some time.
 People protested, and chips were produced again!

-- An average person consumed circa 6 lbs chips per year.
+- An average person consumed circa 6 lbs of chips per year.

 - The Potato Chip Day is March 14th.

-- Why are the chips bags so full of air?
-Because the air makes a protective cushioning to prevent breaking of the chips.
+- Chips bags are so full of air because the air makes a protective cushioning to prevent the breaking of the chips.